lerra/lezg.in/content/posts/adding-an-api-to-my-grind-and-brew-coffee-machine-to-make-it-smart/index.en.md

 ---
-title: "Adding an API to my grind and brew coffee machine and making it smart"
+title: "Adding an API to my grind and brew coffee machine to make it smart"
 date: 2021-02-19T21:29:01+08:00
 lastmod: 2021-02-27T21:29:01+08:00
-description: "This post will guide you through on how do connect a dumb coffee machine to be connected to home assistant and the possibility to add it to your automated morning routine through home assistant and esphome."
+description: "This post will guide you through on how to connect a dumb Philips grind & brew hd7762 coffee machine to your privacy first home automation solution based on home assistant and esphome.
+Most important, with a high Wife Acceptance Factor."
 resources:
 - name: "featured-image"
   src: "featured-image.jpg"